apache/jackrabbit-oak/oak-doc/src/site/markdown/features/atomic-counter.md

 could not be up to date and lagging behind of some time.
 This is for dealing with conflicts that could happen when updating the same properties across the cluster and for scaling without having to deal with any global locking system.

+The consolidation task will timeout by default at `32000ms`.
+This aspect is configurable by providing the environment variable:
+`oak.atomiccounter.task.timeout`.
+In case a node time out it will be tracked in the logs with a warning.

+For example to increase the timeout up to 64 seconds you can set from the command line `-Doak.atomiccounter.task.timeout=64000`.

 ##### Constraints